TwoPizza9621536/VideoLister/Contributing.md

       columns.
 4. Document your code using XML documentation comments with indentation of 2 spaces inside the tags.
-5. Before committing you are required to sign-off your commit as you ar agreeing to the Developer Certificate of Origin that you own this code and you agree that we can use this code.
+5. Before committing you are required to sign off your commit as you ar agreeing to the Developer Certificate of Origin that you own this code, and you agree that we can use this code.
 You are also required to sign the commit to verify that the code you submitted is from you.

 ### Creating a Fork

-First go the [repository page][1] and on the top right corner of the page, click fork.
+First go the [repository page][1] and in the top right corner of the page, click fork.
 Then you clone your fork just like any git repository.
 Next, create a new branch by typing this command: